Copyright and Licensing

 Obtaining Permission

 In order to avoid unnecessary delays in the publication process, you should start obtaining permissions as early as possible.
 If in any doubt about the copyright, apply for permission.
-Spectrum of Engineering and Management Sciences cannot publish material from other publications without permission.
+SEMS cannot publish material from other publications without permission.

 The copyright holder may give you instructions on the form of acknowledgement to be followed; otherwise follow the style: "Reproduced with permission from [author], [book/journal title]; published by [publisher], [year].' at the end of the caption of the Table, Figure or Scheme.